KES 100,000 take-home

 Deduction Priority Order

 The Employment Act mandates a specific deduction order Kenya for fairness.
-First come income tax Kenya and statutory bodies like NSSF deductions and NHIF contributions.
+First come income tax Kenya and statutory bodies like NSSF deductions and SHIF contributions.

 Next are garnishee orders, such as HELB deduction or court attachments.
 Then follow union dues, pension contributions, and finally salary advance deductions.